James120393/Dissertation_Artefact/Plans/README.md

 ## A video of the Bot working can also be found in:
 comp360_01_1506530\Video

+POSH-botVSInBuiltTerran.mp4 was recorded in debug mode.
+POSH-botVSCimex(Zerg).mp4 is a replay from the testing and was only available to record in StarCraft Remastered.

 ## The trello board can be found in the Trello folder:
 comp360_01_1506530\Trello